 Those who need additional storage for games, movies, and music can either step up to a higher capacity Samsung 850 EVO, or complement the primary drive with a secondary hard drive.
 The Western Digital Black hard drives are excellent choices for this purpose offering high performance, up to 4TB of capacity, and a 5 year warranty for peace of mind.

 Some readers have expressed interest in monitor, speaker, mice and keyboard suggestions, so we’ve also started including some recommendations for these items as well.
 I won’t be explaining the choices as these optional components are quite dependent on the purpose of PC (For example, someone serious about audio may end up going with something like an Audioengine 5+ paired with an ASUS Xonar Essence STX), but here are some suggestions that are a good fit for this build based on the system’s budget.

 |Monitor||ASUS VS278Q-P Ultrafast 1ms 27″ LED-Lit Monitor|

 |Mouse||Razer DeathAdder 2013|

 |Keyboard||Razer BlackWidow Ultimate|

-Remember, if you have any questions, need some help, or need to fit the build into your budget feel free to visit the forums!
-Myself, or the community will be more than happy to help you out with your own custom build or answer any computer questions you may have.
+Remember, if you have any questions, need some help, or need to fit the build into your budget please feel free to post all questions in the forums!
+The community will be more than happy to help you out.
 If this build doesn’t fit your needs, be sure to drop by our Computer Builds section to find more computer builds.
-If you spot any issues with our build such as GPU/case incompatibilities, cooler/case incompatibilities, etc. please let us know as well so that we may update the article.
+If you spot any issues with our build such as GPU/case incompatibilities, cooler/case incompatibilities, etc. please let us know as well so I may update the article.